Hybrid RF/VLC Systems: A Comprehensive Survey on Network Topologies, Performance Analyses, Applications, and Future Directions: Hybrid systems

 \subsubsection{Multi-Objective Optimization (MOO)}

 MOO is an optimization problem that considers more than one objective function simultaneously or sequentially (i.e., adopts multiple objective functions).
-Reference \cite{Becvar_2018_Conf_D2D} investigates a multi-objective optimization problem for selecting either RF or VLC at each device-to-device pair in a multi-user communication network.
+Several studies have concentrated on load balancing optimization problem in heterogeneous RF/VLC networks in order to increase the network's capacity and improve devices fairness \cite{Li_2015_Cooperative_Journal,Wang_2017_Optimization_Journal}.
+In \cite{Wang_2017_Optimization_Journal}, a dynamic load balancing scheme for Hybrid RF/VLC networks is proposed considering the effect of users' mobility.
+They have considered both joint and separate optimization algorithms which are, respectively, jointly and separately optimize AP assignment and resource allocation.
+In \cite{Li_2015_Cooperative_Journal}, LB problem in the context of hybrid RF/VLC systems has been considered.
+They have employed vectored transmission (VT) techniques among all VLC APs.
+As a result, VLC network becomes capable of providing a higher Mean Bandwidth Efficiency (MBE) and the hybrid RF/VLC system become capable of providing a higher average throughput.
+When the link selection and resource allocation optimization problem in heterogeneous RF/VLC is classified as non-deterministic polynomial (NP), the coalitional game theory is used \cite{Wang_Journal_Opt_2017,Zeng_Realistic_2020_Journal, Chen_TWC_opti_2020}.
+In \cite{Wang_Journal_Opt_2017}, EGT based LB for an indoor hybrid RF/Li-Fi network has been considered.
+This system jointly deals with the AP assignment and resource allocation.
+They have demonstrated that their proposed EGT-based LB scheme is able to achieve a better user satisfaction performance with low computational complexity.
+They have then extended their work in \cite{Zeng_Realistic_2020_Journal}.
+In \cite{Zeng_Realistic_2020_Journal}, The orientation-based random waypoint mobility model has been considered in a hybrid Li-Fi/WiFi network to support dynamic load balancing for mobile users.
+In \cite{Chen_TWC_opti_2020}, RF and VLC transmitting power of each vehicle in Hybrid RF/VLC vehicular ad-hoc network is adapted locally based on the vehicle's knowledge about the vehicular ad-hoc network topology considering the tradeoff between power consumption and delay-limited connectivity.
+In \cite{Becvar_2018_Conf_D2D}, multi-objective optimization problem for selecting either RF or VLC at each device-to-device pair in a multi-user communication network has been investigated.
 The proposed solution consists of a two-phase algorithm in which the change from RF to VLC depends on the interference caused to other devices and the interference received from other device-to-device pairs.
 The first phase of the algorithm is for outage probability reduction while the second phase is for system capacity improvement.
 It is shown that the performance of the proposed algorithm is close to the exhaustive search algorithm that minimizes outage and maximizes capacity but presents less computational complexity.
 Reference \cite{Wu_2018_Jour_adap_resou_opti} investigates the optimization of network resources in hybrid RF/VLC networks to reduce energy consumption for the communication task while minimizing the queue lengths.
+In \cite{Aboagye_ICC_Optimization}, they have considered three-tier HetNet by introducing VLC into a two-tier HetNet and investigated the performance in terms of system's throughput, energy efficiency (EE), and spectral efficiency (SE).
+The optimization problem has been formulated to jointly optimize user association and power control considering the required data rates and the maximum available transmit power for RF BSs and the VLC.

 In optimizing hybrid RF/VLC communication systems, an important problem is establishing the constraint conditions.
 Since the hybrid communication systems include both RF and VLC transceivers, the constraints are divided into two categories: lighting and coupling constraints, respectively. \begin{itemize} \item {\textbf{Lighting Constraints:}}